City of Springdale holds groundbreaking ceremony for new park

 SPRINGDALE, Ark.
-(KNWA) — The city of Springdale hosted a groundbreaking ceremony for Shaw Family Park.
+(KFTA) — The city of Springdale hosted a groundbreaking ceremony for Shaw Family Park.

 The groundbreaking ceremony was held yesterday at the location of the park.